FALSE RELIGIONS OF THE WORLD

 of postmodern society. "

-Tolerance – Is a fairly new social trend that resembles a religion
+Tolerance – Is a fairly new social trend that resembles a religion in a way

-the way people use it to discriminate between good and evil.
+that attempts to discriminate between good and evil.
 Those who believe in

 moral and spiritual absolutes are not tolerated.